 Miller is just one of several TJSL students who have chosen to gain real-world experience outside the U.S. in recent years.
 In 2011, five TJSL students interned at The Hague with the International Criminal Tribunal for the Former Yugoslavia, a United Nations court.
 Two other students did the same this past summer, while another student interned in Geneva, Switzerland at WaterLex, a non-governmental Swiss organization dealing with water governance and human rights that is affiliated with the U.N.

 “We strongly encourage our students to enhance the legal education TJSL provides by taking advantage of the many experiential learning opportunities available, including externships, legal clinics, performing other public interest work or arranging for a summer legal position, just as Jason did," said TJSL Associate Dean for Academic Affairs Linda Keller, who recently was a Visiting Professional at the International Criminal Court.
 "Jason is a stellar example of how our students can and should strategically prepare for their legal careers."

+“I don't think any school makes the person - the person makes his or herself," said Miller, a current member of TJSL's Law Review, a prior clerk for the Hon.
+Judge Steven Denton of San Diego Superior Court and current law clerk for the in-house counsel at Innovus Pharmaceuticals.
 “The world is your oyster," Miller said.
 "It is all about the connections you make and what you put into it.
 You can sit and be on your laptop on Facebook all day or you can actually try to learn the material from class.
 If you do the right things and try to better yourself, then you will."